Related: Berchtesgaden revisited

-I did not know that the Vorderbrand Strasse was the ascent to that stretch – I did see it on the map, but since the map did not show altimeter lines, I had no idea…
+I did not know that the Dürreckstrasse to the Vorderbrand was the ascent to that stretch – I did see it on the map, but since the map did not show altimeter lines, I had no idea…

-The Garmin showed grades up to 24% and I was not nearly warmed up (let alone that I was expecting those percentages).
+The Garmin showed grades up to 24% and I was not nearly warmed up (let alone that I was expecting those grades).

 Besides, although the weather was not that bad, I was dressed for the temperature (10 C) and that didn’t allow for efforts like that.

 After quickly getting rid of the excessive clothing, I continued my fairly exhausting struggle with gravity, interrupted by three short breaks to ease the pain and catch my breath.